 Cave is dangerous - guano at places is infested with Histoplasma capsulatum fungus which can infect lungs.

 Several species of bats live in the cave - Glossophaga s. socrina, Anoura g. geoffroyi and the exotic vampire bat Desmodus r. rotundas.

 The most famous inhabitant of the cave is guacharo (Steatornis caripensis) - the only fruit eating nocturnal bird in the world.
 Here, in the cave live some 150 of these rare birds, who have built their nests in the crevices of the walls and ceilings.

 This unusual bird is both disgusting and exciting.
 It uses echolocation to orientate in the darkness.
 Guacharo contains lots of oil and local people hunted them for cooking oil, which sometimes was used as lighting too.

 See Aripo Main Cave on the map of Trinidad and Tobago!

 - Donald A. McFarlane, Ross D. E. MacPhee.
 Amblyrhiza and the Quaternary Bone Caves of Anguilla, British West Indies, Cave Science Vol 16, Nr.
 1., April 1989.
-Accessed in 5th October 2012
+Accessed on October 5, 2012

 Trinidad and Tobago is a Caribbean nation, but the nature here in many respects resembles the lush, rich nature of the nearby South America.
 This small island country is rich with interesting natural landmarks.